Metadata¶

 dataset = ls.ImageDataset.load()

-(sample.sample_id, {"weather": "sunny", "temperature": 28})
+"img_001.jpg": {"weather": "sunny", "temperature": 28},

-for sample in dataset
+filename_to_sample_id = {sample.file_name: sample.sample_id for sample in dataset}

 dataset.update_metadata(sample_metadata)